Explicit Chow-Lefschetz Decomposition for Kummer manifolds: Applications to Kummer varieties and manifolds

-Let $k$ be an algebraically closed field of characteristic $\neq 2$.
-Following the notation established earlier, we denote by $K_A$ the Kummer variety associated to the abelian variety $A$ (defined over $k$) and $K'_A$ the resolution of $K_A$ obtained by blowing up its (finite) singular locus.
-We recall the main result of \cite{aj}:
+Let $A$ be an abelian variety of dimension $d$ over an algebraically closed field $k$ of characteristic $\neq 2$.
+The associated Kummer variety $K_A$ is obtained by taking the quotient of $A$ by the action of the group (scheme) $G$ generated by the involution $a \mapsto -a$.